| |

 frothy mixed eggs in a mixer bowl

 It might look crumbly at first but keep mixing and it will come together.
-I find taking a spoon to scrape down the sides is sometimes necessary.
+I find taking a wooden spoon to scrape down the sides is sometimes necessary.

 crumbly dough in a mixer bowl